tgenman/STEM_vault/notes/math/sets/Complement of Set.md

 TARGET DECK: Math::Set
 START
 Math prop
-Question_eng: Properties of Complement of Set
+TITLE: Properties of Complement of Set
-Question_rus:
+TITLE_rus:
 Answer_eng: - $A \cup \overline{A} = U$
 - $A \cap \overline{A} = \emptyset$
 - $\overline{U} = \emptyset$